openvinotoolkit/model_server/docs/python_support/python_support.md

 ### Inference API and available endpoints

-Since Python execution is supported via Mediapipe serving flow, it inherits it's enhancements and limitations.
-First thing to note is that Mediapipe graphs are available **only via KServe API**.
+Since Python execution is supported via MediaPipe serving flow, it inherits it's enhancements and limitations.
+First thing to note is that MediaPipe graphs are available **only via KServe API**.

 From the client perspective model server serves a graph and user interacts with a graph.
 Single node in the graph cannot be accessed from the outside.